 Voice devices like Amazon Echo and Google Home are gaining popularity.
 Currently, 13% of U.S. homes are equipped with a smart speaker, and 36% of their owners regularly shop using the devices.
 But, more than half of all voice searches are made on smartphones.The top categories for voice shopping are grocery (20%), entertainment (19%), electronics (17%), and clothing (8%).

 Even so, most people are still not quite sure of how to use these new trends in eCommerce.
 Let’s look at how people already use it:

-Structure your site data.
-Add contacts, address, FAQ, ratings and reviews, and metadata for pages on your website.
+- Structure your site data.
+Add contacts, addresses, FAQs, ratings and reviews, and metadata for pages on your website.
 All this will help engines to place your website above competitors.

-Make your website mobile-friendly.
-As smartphones are preferred devices for voice search, the quick mobile loading speed and layout responsiveness should be your priority.
+- Make your website mobile-friendly.
+As smartphones are preferred devices for voice search, quick mobile loading speed and layout responsiveness should be your priority.

-Solving challenges of eCommerce industry since 2007.
+Solving challenges in the eCommerce industry since 2007.
 See how we can help you!

 Digital payments overtake cash and cards

 Digital payments are expected to overtake cash and cards by 2030.

 Digital wallets, such as Google Pay, Paypal, Apple, or Samsung Pay, are hugely popular.

 The next wave of new trends in eCommerce belongs to in-chat payments that are already used widely in Asia.
 Thus, the Chinese messenger, WeChat, handles as much as 40% of mobile transactions around the country.
 Users can easily pay online, send money to each other, or pay at even small retailers.